MicroFish91/reddit_clone/README.md

 - 'yarn gen' will look in graphql folder and convert code into 'generated' folder

 - allows us to replace usemutation with custom hooks

+- see register 'register.graphql' vs 'login.graphql" for example of two ways to do the same thing